 - It is thought that the condition is common and underdiagnosed.

-- The estimated prevalence in North America and Europe is as high as 5.8%.
+- The estimated prevalence in America and other countries is 2-3%.

 - Women are 10 times more commonly affected than men.

 - Usual age of presentation is 20-50 years but it has been diagnosed in children, adolescents and older people.

 - There is a link to failing to complete education, low income and being divorced.